Wilto/LMM/_src/index.md

 Got a tricky information or content problem to solve?
 Let’s talk.

-Contact me
+<button aria-expanded="false" data-controls="#dialog" class="btn btn-contact">Contact Me</button>

 ### Read my book.

 [Everyday Information Architecture](https://everydayia.com/) (2019) is a practical guide for designers, content strategists, developers, product managers, and anyone interesting in building well-structured digital content.
 Available in print and ebook formats.

 ### Take my workshops.

 I offer independent workshops on information architecture topics in the fall and spring—check back for upcoming dates.
 I also offer workshops for teams and conferences.

 ### Sign up for my newsletter.

 [The Future Is Like Pie](https://thefutureislikepie.beehiiv.com/subscribe) is a monthly newsletter with a brief essay and links to interesting writing about design, technology, politics, and culture.
 I bet you’d like it.

 ### A little about me.